shaosha-huang/shao-pharmacy-analytics/README.md

 # 🧪💊 Shao's Pharmacy: Data Analytics Project

-Welcome to Shao's Pharmacy, a portfolio project demonstrating the full analytics workflow, from synthetic data creation and SQL analysis to actionable Tableau dashboards.
+Welcome to Shao's Pharmacy, a portfolio project demonstrating the full analytics workflow, from synthetic data creation and data pulling with SQL to actionable Tableau dashboards.

 ## 🚀 Project Overview

-This project showcases my ability to generate realistic sample data (Python), extract insights (SQL), and build dashboards (Tableau) that drive business value.
+This project showcases my ability to generate realistic sample data (Python), extract data (SQL), and build dashboards (Tableau) that drive business value.

 The core focus is on **three key dashboards** that answer important business questions in a clear, actionable format:

 - **📈 Online Orders Performance Scorecard Dashboard:**
-  Unified view of sales, revenue, costs, forecasts, product performance, and customer trends.
+  Unified view of sales, revenue, costs, forecasts, product performance, and trends.
   *(This dashboard has been fully built out and included in the repository.)*

 The 2 dashboards below are not yet fully implemented, but I provide example Tableau calculations, analysis strategies, and possible business use cases as guidance for future build-out.